Mark Ferraguto

 Ferraguto’s research explores how the contours of cultural and political history can illuminate musical works and styles.
 His book Beethoven 1806 (Oxford University Press, 2019) examines the music of this year through a microhistorical lens, showing how it relates to the desires and demands of Beethoven’s patrons, performers, audiences, critics, and publishers.
 His work also investigates music’s role in international relations.
 Co-organizer of the interdisciplinary conference “Music and Diplomacy” (Harvard and Tufts Universities, March 2013), he co-edited Music and Diplomacy from the Early Modern Era to the Present (Palgrave Macmillan, 2014).

-Ferraguto’s recent courses have included Beethoven’s Vocal Music, Mozart’s Last Year, Music and Diplomacy, Interpreting Eighteenth-Century Music, and the Concerto from Vivaldi to Beethoven, as well as larger survey courses.
+Ferraguto teaches courses on a variety of topics, including Music and National Identity, Beethoven’s Vocal Music, Mozart’s Last Year, Historical Performance Practices, Critical Editing, Music and Diplomacy, and the Concerto from Vivaldi to Beethoven, as well as larger survey courses.
 In 2019, he was awarded the Faculty Outstanding Teaching Award from the College of Arts and Architecture.

 An active performer on organ and harpsichord, Ferraguto is an associate of the American Guild of Organists and a recipient of the Guild’s AAGO Prize.
-He serves as organist at Faith United Church of Christ and as Dean of the AGO’s State College chapter.
+He serves as organist at Faith United Church of Christ.
 Prior to joining the Penn State faculty, he taught at Cornell University and the Hartt School.